enthought/mayavi/docs/source/mayavi/mlab_3d_plotting_functions.rst

 .. note::

-    Many richer visualisations can be created by assembling data sources filters and modules.
+    Many richer visualizations can be created by assembling data sources filters and modules.
 See the
     :ref:`controlling-the-pipeline-with-mlab-scripts` and the
     :ref:`mlab-case-studies` sections.